So you can’t stand the job-job any longer. Don’t quit just yet! Following is a recipe for success if you think Being Your Own CEO is for you:

 Make sure you love and are comfortable with uncertainty and experimentation.
 This means that you know there are many ways to achieve your end goal and you alone will need to find the ones that work.

-- Be clear about your definition of success and the importance you place on it.
+Be clear about your definition of success and the importance you place on it.
 Evaluate and explore the emotion behind your plan.
 Remember that the desire and passion mean that you are putting your emotions into your chosen path.
 Allow yourself to tap into that emotion constantly and remember it’s not all about meeting goals and making the almighty dollar.

-- Define and write down your Vision for the future.
+Define and write down yourVision for the future.
 It’s what you come back to when you get mired in the detail of everyday business.

 Be your own sounding board with a business journal or find a Business Coach.
 Don’t expect your spouse to fulfil this role, s/he can never be objective.

 Mindset Monday Challenge

 In my workstyle-lifestyle coaching work I love helping solopreneurs find direction, stay motivated and build systems that both support and promote their business.
-One support that I like to emphasize for them is the Google experience.
-Two great places to begin are my Weekly Being Your Own CEO Success Circle and The Portable Business Coach (Now titled “Solopreneur Evaluation Tool” – a tool that will tell you where you need to put more time and energy)
+A great place to begin is the Solopreneur Evaluation Tool that will tell you where you need to put more time and energy.